markaj-nordic/connectedhomeip/docs/guides/esp32/ota.md

 ### Using Console

-After commissioning is successful, read the default-ota-providers list of requestor using the command below.
+After commissioning is successful, read the default-otaproviders list of requestor using the command below.

 ```
 ./out/debug/chip-tool otasoftwareupdaterequestor read default-otaproviders <REQUESTOR NODE ID> 0
 ```

-If the list does not have your provider, write into default-ota-providers list of requestor using the command below.
+If the list does not have your provider, write into default-otaproviders list of requestor using the command below.

 ```